 - Asterix PBX Server – VoIP Phone server (use Twilio or Flowroute for SIP trunking).
 Polycom makes great VoIP phones.
 With Twilio SIP Trunking you can have a real landline phone number with E911 capability for a few dollars a month–and if you get multiple phones you can use it as an intercom system.

 - Web Server (maybe start a blog) — I hosted this blog from a server in my house for years–until my ISP couldn’t handle the bandwidth.
-Now days you can also use a service like CloudFlare to act as a CDN which really reduces your bandwidth usage.
-Hosting your own blog is a great learning experience and gives you a place to log your homelab experiments, and share solutions to problems.
+Nowadays you can also use a service like Cloudflare to act as a CDN which really reduces your bandwidth usage.
+Hosting your own blog is a great learning experience and gives you a place to log your homelab experiments and share solutions to problems.

 - Automatic Ripping Machine — Get all your Blu-Rays, DVDs, and CDs loaded onto your Emby server